 Walk-ins are welcome at both campuses, but we will meet with students who previously scheduled appointments first.
 Click on the following link to schedule either an in-person or online appointment: WC Online: Scheduling a Writing Center Appointment.

 Sparks Campus: Building C

-WHAT: Participate in Game Days in The Writing Center to stretch your critical thinking skills, vocabulary, and creativity (Bananagrams, Scrabble, Madgab, Catch Phrase, Chess, etc.) starting either June 1 or 3, depending on your campus.
+Participate in Game Days in The Writing Center to stretch your critical thinking skills, vocabulary, and creativity (Bananagrams, Scrabble, Madgab, Catch Phrase, Chess, etc.) starting either June 1 or 3, depending on your campus.

 Dr. Emily Cosgrove

 Ms. Sarah Newman (Sparks Campus)

 (334) 983-3251, ext.
 4251